MikeMcQuaid/dotfiles/README.md

 after checkout to symlink (or copy) everything in this directory to your home directory.

 ## Status
+I'm using these on all my personal machines.

 [![Build Status](https://travis-ci.org/mikemcquaid/dotfiles.svg?branch=master)](https://travis-ci.org/mikemcquaid/dotfiles)

 ## Contact